Open-Attestation/open-attestation-cli/README.md

 This method will generate the most basic config file with a sandbox DNS, document store and token registry.
 The reference config templates are [here](https://github.com/TradeTrust/document-creator-website/tree/master/src/test/fixtures/config/_generated-config-files/v2).

-Step 1: Generate a wallet.json file
+Step 1a: Generate a wallet.json file

 ```
-// If you already have a wallet.json that is in ropsten network with sufficient funds, you can skip this step.
+// If you already have a wallet.json that has sufficient funds in goerli network, you can skip this step.
-open-attestation wallet create --output-file wallet.json --fund ropsten
+open-attestation wallet create --output-file wallet.json
 ```

+Step 1b: Add fund into the newly created wallet.json

+Currently, we do not provide any faucet to dispense any funds into the wallet.json.
+You can search the web for some faucets.

 Step 2: Generate config file by passing in the generated wallet.json file

 ```
+// Please note that to proceed successfully with this step you would require a wallet.json with sufficient funds.
 open-attestation config create --output-dir ./example-configs --encrypted-wallet-path </path/to>/wallet.json --config-template-url <remote url>
 ```